Outcome Indicator Framework

 - C10: Productive seas: fish and shellfish stocks fished sustainably

-- C11 Productive seas: status of sensitive fish and shellfish stocks
+- C11: Productive seas: status of sensitive fish species

 - D1: Quantity, quality and connectivity of habitats